WinSSHTerm/LaunchTools/README.md

 ## Configure an internal Launch Tool in WinSSHTerm

-Internal Launch Tools are integrated into WinSSHTerm and can be easily configured in **Connection → Launch Tool**:
+These Launch Tools are integrated into WinSSHTerm and can be configured in the connection settings of WinSSHTerm (see **Connection → Launch Tool**):

 * [Multiple Jump](https://github.com/WinSSHTerm/LaunchTools/blob/main/Multiple_Jump.md)
 * [RDP client](https://github.com/WinSSHTerm/LaunchTools/blob/main/RDP_client.md)